Butterflies to remember the Holocaust World War 2 history Modern 2nd 6th 10th

 We created our butterflies to remember the pain the kids went through.
 We created our butterflies to remind us of the hope of rebirth.

-But most of all we created our butteflies to remember because sometimes in response to great tragedy you need to create something beautiful and something good to remember there is good and beauty in the world.
+But most of all, we created our butterflies to remember because sometimes in response to great tragedy, you need to create something beautiful and something good to remember there is good and beauty in the world.

 Comments